Stone Age Toilets

 According to the explanatory material at the Skara Brae site, drainage systems have been discovered in some of the cells.
 According to their interpretation, the cells "may have been toilets."

 Probably.
 Some people say that they are.
 Some say that they may be.
-No one seems to be saying that they definitely aren't.
+No one seems to be saying that they definitely aren't, or offering any specific alternatives.

 The cell of this dwelling is at upper right in these views.